Celebrating the story of Penrith Regional Gallery, Home of the Lewers Bequest

 Gifting is an exhibition of works from the collections of Penrith Regional Gallery, Wollongong Art Gallery, Mosman Art Gallery and Bathurst Regional Art Gallery which acknowledges and commemorates the significance of gift-giving to regional galleries, opening Saturday 7 September and showing until 17 November 2019.

-On Saturday 7 September, we celebrate the 40-year anniversary of the generous gift from Margo Lewers in 1979 that provided the opportunity to initiate Penrith Regional Gallery; the first regional gallery established in the Greater Western Sydney area.
+On Saturday 7 September, we celebrate the 40-year anniversary of the generous gift from the Lewers family in 1979 that provided the opportunity to initiate Penrith Regional Gallery; the first regional gallery established in the Greater Western Sydney area.

 Gifting brings together some great stories from New South Wales’ regional cultural history.

 Neil Balnaves AO, a long term Mosman resident, made a pledge in 2010 to donate significant paintings from his personal art collection to Mosman Art Gallery, comprising 16 Australian Impressionist artworks and significant early twentieth century artworks that were painted in the Sydney Harbour artists’ camps.

 The beginning of Wollongong’s Regional Gallery was thanks to Cringila Steelworker, Bob Sredersas, whose intention was to provide culture to the children of the community so they could grow up with a space dedicated to Australian artists.